Select Page

 The back end is where data is processed, stored and managed.

-TMLS serves over 14,000 brokers and agents located primarily in North Carolina’s Research Triangle, which is anchored by the cities of Raleigh, Chapel Hill and Durham, and was setting out on multiple highly technical initiatives at the same time.
+DMLS serves over 14,000 brokers and agents located primarily in North Carolina’s Research Triangle, which is anchored by the cities of Raleigh, Chapel Hill and Durham, and was setting out on multiple highly technical initiatives at the same time.

-In addition to the tech overhaul, TMLS was in the process of acquiring an MLS, managing growing data shares with other MLSs, converting its back end to a standardized format and creating “a front end of choice” option that included systems from multiple MLS software providers for its users.
+In addition to the tech overhaul, DMLS was in the process of acquiring an MLS, managing growing data shares with other MLSs, converting its back end to a standardized format and creating “a front end of choice” option that included systems from multiple MLS software providers for its users.

 Future Needs

-TMLS leadership considered future changes in the industry that would require them to support new customer needs.
+DMLS leadership considered future changes in the industry that would require them to support new customer needs.
 During the strategic planning process, they addressed how the organization would adapt to changes through industry research, customer outreach and scenario planning.

 The leadership team recognized that they had a single vendor-dependent pathway to each of two critical growth channels: integrations with software partners and distribution to data customers.
 Single points of failure in these channels were viewed as threats to the organization’s growth plans.